jackmuva/trtlpost-web/README.md

 background: url('http://localhost:8080/waw.png');

 ## For Docker
-1) Run `docker build -t trtlmail-web:latest .` to build project
+1) Run `docker build -t trtlpost-web:latest .` to build project
-2) Run `docker run -p 3000:80 trtlmail-web:latest` to run on port 3000
+2) Run `docker run -p 3000:80 trtlpost-web:latest` to run on port 3000

 ## Deploying to AWS
 We are using cloudfront as our CDN with a single page site in S3